 - Look in the blue pages of your phone book under "Government of British Columbia — Court Services."

-If you identify as Aboriginal, you may be able to have your bail or sentencing hearing in First Nations Court.
+If you identify as Indigenous or Aboriginal, you may be able to have your bail or sentencing hearing in First Nations/Indigenous Court.
 Courts are located in:

-If you identify as Aboriginal, you also have special rights under the Criminal Code called Gladue rights.
-Ask your lawyer about having Gladue applied to your case and what's best for you.
+If you identify as Aboriginal or Indigenous, ask your lawyer about having Gladue principles applied to your case and what's best for you.